 Ingredients: Aqua (Water), Stearic Acid, Myristic Acid, Potassium Hydroxide, Coconut Acid, Glycerin, Triethanolamine, Olea Europaea (Olive) Fruit Oil, Prunus Amygdalus Dulcis (Sweet Almond) Oil, Borago Officinalis Seed Oil, Limnanthes Alba (Meadowfoam) Seed Oil, Salix Nigra (Willow) Bark Extract, Parfum (Fragrance), Tetrasodium EDTA, Sodium Hydroxide, Linalool, Limonene, Phenethyl Alcohol, Caprylyl Glycol.

 Now the gel.
 I hate it when the performance of a brushless product is competitive with a brush/lather product.
-The No. 10 shave gel joins a very short list of brushless products I like (Cremo-Cream and Sharps Kid Glove being two others).
+The No. 10 shave gel joins a very short list of brushless products I like (Cremo and Pacific Shaving).
 It performs almost as well as the cream, though I did notice it has a tendency to be a little more difficult to rinse off and it’s not quite as lubricating.
 I would not have a problem packing the tube with me for travel if I couldn’t take a brush for some reason.

 There is more to the line: preshave, serum, cleanser, scrub, balm, etc. Based on my experience with the shave cream and gel I have no doubt that these other products are good too.